What Is a Hard Money Loan?

 Bottom line

 Hard money loans have some benefits, such as a relatively speedy approval process and fast funding.
-However, there are downsides that you should seriously think about, like high interest rates and the short repayment period.
+However, there are downsides that you should seriously think about, like high interest rates and short repayment periods.
 Because of the risks, it’s important to consider alternatives.
-If you do decide a hard money loan is right for your situation, search for a lender that offers you the most favorable terms.
+If you do decide that a hard money loan is right for your situation, search for a lender that offers you the most favorable terms.

 Did you find this article helpful? |